chriscareycode/nagiostv-react/README.md

 Some of the features:

 - New items slide in and out of place with smooth animations which looks really cool when things are happening.
-- Ability to order items newest or oldest first
+- Sorting - Ability to order items newest or oldest first
 - Filters - so you can hide ACKED or SCHEDULED or UNKNOWN or FLAPPING states
 - Last OK value goes from green, to yellow, to red - based on how long the item has been down